openshift/enhancements/enhancements/storage/csi-inline-vol-security.md

 When a `CSIDriver` has the `csi-ephemeral-volume-profile` label, pods using the CSI driver to mount CSI ephemeral volumes must run in a namespace that enforces a pod security standard of equal or greater permission.
-If the namespace enforces a more restrictive standard, the `CSIVolumeAdmission` admission webhook should deny admission.
+If the namespace enforces a more restrictive standard, the `CSIVolumeAdmission` admission plugin should deny admission.

 The following table demonstrates the pod admission behavior for a pod that